P-p-H-d/mlib/README.md

 that the data are not corrupted.
 For example,
-[Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or the intresic properties of a Red-Black tree are verified.
+[Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or the intrinsic properties of a Red-Black tree are verified.
 * very few casts are used within the library.
 Still the library can be used with the greatest level of warnings by a C compiler without any aliasing warning.